chfchen/TailRiskResearch/README.md

 * **Data:** Daily adjusted closing prices
 * **Primary sample:** January 1996 – December 2025
 * **Return measure:** Daily logarithmic returns

-Using the same underlying market and return series allows the static and dynamic studies to be compared within a consistent framework.

 ## Methods